Ningthouja dynasty

 The Ningthouja dynasty, also known as Mangang dynasty, comprises the descendants of the kings of Manipur.
 Ningthouja literally means progeny of King (Ningthou means king and cha or macha means progeny in which ja is a corrupted word of cha).
 It has 125 extended families.
-It was apparently founded by King Nongda Lairen Pakhangba in 33 CE.
+It was founded by King Nongdā Lāiren Pākhangba in 33 CE.

 History

 By the beginning of the 1st millennium CE, the Ningthouja Dynasty began to emerge in Imphal River valley, overrunning the territory of the Khaba clan.
 They established Kangla as their seat of power.
 From Kangla they absorbed the surrounding clan principalities of Luwang, Moirang, Khaba-Nganba, Angom, Sarang-Leishangthem and Khuman.

 Since 33 CE till the rule of the last King Bodhchandra, Manipur was ruled by seventy-four kings, of whom the hallowed reign of Pakhangba, Naothingkhong, Loiyumba, Kiyamba, Khagemba, Charairongba, Pamheiba, Maharaja Jai Singh, Maharaja Gambhir Singh, Maharaja Nara Singh, Chandrakirti and Churchand are outstanding.